 16.1 As part of your booking with us, you are accepting liability for any loss or damage caused by you or any member of your party during the course of your holiday.
 Payment for any loss or damage must be made to us or our supplier at the time that it occurs or as soon as is reasonably practicable thereafter.
-If the cost of the loss or damage is not known at the time, we will reasonably estimate it and if this reasonable estimate exceeds the amount paid, you must pay the difference once known, and if it is less, the difference will be refunded to you.
+If the cost of the loss or damage is not known at the time, we will reasonably estimate it.
+If the cost of replacement or repair exceeds the estimate paid, you must pay the difference and if it is less, the difference will be refunded to you.
 You will also be responsible for, and agree to indemnify us, in respect of any claim subsequently made against us and all costs incurred by us (including our own and any other party’s full legal costs) arising from your actions.

 17 Excursions and Activities and Resort Information